keithbuhler/keithbuhler.github.io/_posts/2017-06-21-repairing-the-ruins.md

 - Harmony.
 All things are made one in Christ, but that means not flattened into unity but harmonized.
 If all things are harmonized in Christ, then certainly all the curriculum must be harmonized in Christ.

+Kern's talk was longer but these were the three "linear" points.